rishabhrawal/java-concepts/src/com/techdialogue/java8/lamdasAndFunctions/README.md

 Functional Interface ==> any Interface that has only one abstract function is known as a functional interface
-<br>This interface can exist freely and passes around as long as it belongs to one of the Types defined in java.util.function
+<br>This interface can exist freely and can be passed around as long as it belongs to one of the Types defined in java.util.function

 <br>Lambda Expression ==>